OpenWaterFoundation/owf-learn-documenting/mkdocs-project/docs/ref-github.md

 Only one personal page per account can be created.

-**This documentation option is not discussed further given its specific purpose.**
+**This documentation option is not discussed further given its specific purpose.
+Refer to the above link for implementation instructions.**

 ### GitHub Pages for Project ###